Steve Earle: 1974–1999

 His 1990 album The Hard Way had a strong rock sound and was followed by "a shoddy live album" called Shut Up and Die Like an Aviator.
 In August 1991, Earle appeared on the TV show The Texas Connection "looking pale and blown out."
 In light of Earle's "increasing drug use," MCA Records did not renew his contract, and Earle did not record any music for the next four years.
 By July 1993, Earle was reported to be improving, having regained his normal weight, and he had started to write new material.
 At that time, a writer for the Chicago Sun-Times called Earle "a visionary symbol of the New Traditionalist movement in country music."

-In 1994, two staff members at Warner/Chappell publishing company and Earle's former manager, John Dotson, created an in-house compact disc of Earle's songs entitled Uncut Gems and showcased it to some recording artists in Nashville.
+In 1994, two staff members at Warner/Chappell publishing company and Earle's former manager, John Dotson, created an in-house compact disc of Earle's songs titled Uncut Gems and showcased it to some recording artists in Nashville.
 This resulted in several of Earle's songs being recorded by Travis Tritt, Stacy Dean Campbell, and Robert Earl Keen.
 After his recording hiatus, Earle released Train a Comin' on Winter Harvest Records, and it was nominated for the Grammy Award for Best Contemporary Folk Album in 1996.
 The album was characterized as a return to the "folksy acoustic" sound of his early career.

 In 1996, Earle formed his own record label, E-Squared Records, and released the album I Feel Alright, which combined the musical sounds of country, rock, and rockabilly.
 Earle released the album El Corazon (The Heart) in 1997, which one reviewer called "the capstone of this [Earle's] remarkable comeback".

 According to Earle, he wrote the song "Over Yonder" about a death-row inmate with whom he exchanged letters, before attending his execution in 1998.
 He made a foray into bluegrass-influenced music in 1999, when he released the album The Mountain with the Del McCoury Band.

 In 2000, Earle recorded his album Transcendental Blues, which features the song "Galway Girl."